GHZ transform (I): Bell transform and quantum teleportation: Review on the Bell basis and quantum gates

-When the determinants of the two $SU(2)$ matrices $A_G, B_G$ are equal, $det(A_G)=det(B_G)$, the parity-preserving gate is a matchgate \cite{Knill01,BG11}.
-When we call a gate as a parity-preserving gate, we usually mean it is a parity-preserving non-matchgate.
-Quantum computation of matchgates can be classically simulated \cite{Valiant02}, and it plays important roles in the research topic \cite{Jozsa08} of distinguishing classical computation with quantum computation.
-A matchgate with single-qubit gates \cite{Knill01} are capable of performing universal quantum computation, while a matchgate with a parity-preserving gate \cite{BG11} can do too.
+When the determinants of the two $SU(2)$ matrices $A_G, B_G$ are equal, namely $\det(A_G)=\det(B_G)$, the parity-preserving gate $G(A_G,B_G)$ is a matchgate \cite{Knill01,BG11}.
+When we call a gate as a parity-preserving gate, we usually mean that it is a parity-preserving non-matchgate.
+Quantum matchgate computation is associated with the Valiant theorem \cite{Valiant02,Knill01}, and it can be classically simulated \cite{Valiant02}, and it plays important roles in the research topic \cite{Jozsa08} of distinguishing classical computation with quantum computation.
+The set of a matchgate with single-qubit gates \cite{Knill01} is capable of performing universal quantum computation, and the set of a matchgate with a parity-preserving gate \cite{BG11} can do too.